ibm-cloud-docs/cis/alerts.md

 {: #ui-edit-alert}

 To edit an alert policy, follow these steps:

-1. In the CIS console, navigate to the **Account** page.
-1. Select the **Alerts** tab.
+1. In the CIS console, navigate to the **Account** page, then select the **Alerts** tab.
-1. In the **Alerting policies**, locate the alert policy that you want to edit, then click the Actions menu on the right of the row.
+1. In the **Alerting policies**, locate the alert policy that you want to edit, then click the Actions menu for that row.
-1. Click **Edit** to save your changes.
+1. Click **Edit**. |
-1. Make the changes that you want to the name and description, add or delete email addresses, and add, remove, or edit webhooks.
+1. Make necessary changes.
+You can change the name and description, add or delete email addresses, and add, remove, or edit webhooks.
 1. Click **Save**.

 ### Deleting an alert policy in the console